Interviews with INTIX members

 FutureTix’s Vice President of Operations and our INTIX 2020 Co-Chair grew up going to Shea Stadium.
 Here, Kelly reflects on seeing the final artist perform at the legendary venue, INTIX’s role in her career and her dream of living in the woods with chickens.

 The Pre-Sales Manager for Red61 has succeeded in many areas of ticketing throughout her career.
 She lives in a small Canadian town that boasts some incredible tourist attractions while working remotely for a company headquartered in Scotland.
-Here, Anja reflects on her love of music, traveling the world, her most memorable moments and how INTIX helped take her career to the next level.

 The Senior Manager of Ticketing and Financial Operations for the Atlanta Braves is proud to be a minority woman succeeding in a male-dominated industry.
 Here, Jessica reflects on the importance of friends, a talent she’d love to have, the thing she loves most about her job, and how INTIX is helping her network and learn.